mlaricheva/excel1/content/tasks.md

 Step 4
 {: .label .label-step}
-Select `Group` field name and move it to the Filter area.
+1. Select `Group` field name and move it to the Filter area.
 In the filter above, unselect the "TOTAL" option.
-Where to find a filter:
+2. Where to find a filter:
 ![](images/image-20210927032100033.png)
 {: .step}

 Step 5
 {: .label .label-step}
-In the Values area, change the `Total Score` from Sum to the Average
+In the Values area, change the `Total Score` from Sum to the Average.

 **Hint**: Click on the info symbol to change the aggregation function: ![image-20210927032238400](images/image-20210927032238400.png)
 {: .step}

 ## Visualizations

 *How to make a simple visualization*

 Step 1
 {: .label .label-step}
 Return to the `Data` sheet